Intro to classifiers

 1. A tag

-2. Positive training examples: patents that are relevant to the tag
+2. Positive training examples: example relevant patents

 Let's get training!